gpappasunb/flexspan/README.md

 > [!NOTE]
 >
-> You can still pass options to a placeholder that contains default opts.
-In this case it will override the defaults
+> You can still pass options to a placeholder with default opts.
+In such cases, the inline option will override the default.

 ### Metadata rules and aliases

 There are some rules for the filters definitions:

-1. Mandatory parameters are 'left' and 'command', with one of them is missing, then the filter has no effect
+1. Mandatory parameters are 'left' and 'command'.
+If either is missing, the filter has no effect
-2. The parameter 'right' can be omitted; in this case it takes the same value as the 'left' placeholder
+2. You can omit the `right` parameter.
+If omitted, it defaults to the value of `left`
-3. There are some aliases that can be used interchangeably o specify the elements of the filter
+3. Some aliases can be used interchangeably to specify filter elements

 | Parameter | Possible aliases   |
 | --------- | ------------------ |